Five Facts Chantix Ads Keep Hidden

 Your mind's priorities teacher has been taken hostage.
 I wish you could spend a few minutes savoring the calm, quiet and comfort inside the long-term ex-smoker's mind.
 It's why ex-smokers seem so obnoxious.
-Quitting can be our greatest awakening ever.
+Quitting is often their greatest awakening ever.
 They simply can't believe how wrong they were.

+Think about it.
 What sense does it make to fear arriving at a day where we go entire days without once wanting to smoke nicotine?
 Embrace coming home, don't fear it.
-It's a wonderful thing not bad.
-Although almost impossible to believe right now, everything we did as smokers can be done as well as or better as us.
+Healing is good and wonderful not bad.
+Although almost impossible to believe right now, everything we did as smokers can be done as well or better as us.
 Recovery is the process of reclaiming life, one activity, person, place and emotion at a time.

 Here's a few key tips for New Year's quitters.
 Do not skip any meals.
 If unable to concentrate or experiencing mind fog you've likely skipped a meal.
-If your diet permits, drink extra natural fruit juices but only for the first 3 days (cranberry is excellent).
+If your health and diet permit, drink extra natural fruit juices but only for the first 3 days (cranberry is excellent).
 It will aid in helping stabilize blood sugar levels and speed nicotine's elimination from the bloodstream.

 Be aware that up to 50% of all smoking relapses are associated with alcohol use.
 Allow yourself to move beyond peak withdrawal and begin sensing improvement before drinking alcohol.
 If unable to go three days without drinking you may be facing alcohol dependency issues too.
 If so, research suggests that arresting both chemical dependencies at the same time likely offers the best odds of success.

-Two recent studies found that unplanned quitting attempts are twice as likely to succeed.
+Two studies have found that unplanned quitting attempts are twice as likely to succeed.
 Don't work yourself into a frenzy.
 Simply jump in the pool.
-Also, a just released study suggests that keeping cigarettes or other nicotine products after quitting may actually increase anxieties and risk of relapse.
-Although cessation time distortion can make a less than 3 minute crave episode feel like 3 hours, getting rid of all nicotine products builds in relapse delay that just might save your recovery and life!
+Also, research shows that keeping cigarettes or other nicotine products after quitting increases anxieties and risk of relapse.
+Although cessation time distortion can make a less than 3 minute crave episode feel like 3 hours, getting rid of all nicotine products builds in relapse delay that just might save your recovery and life.

 Visit and explore WhyQuit.
 Download Joel Spitzer's free e-book "Never Take Another Puff" or my e-book "Freedom from Nicotine - The Journey Home."
-Watch some of Joel's 64 free video quitting lessons, download a detailed quitting tips list, meet Bryan, Noni, Deb and Kim, and visit our free online support group, Freedom.
+Watch some of Joel's nearly 500 video quitting lessons, download a detailed quitting tips list, meet Bryan, Noni, Deb and Kim, and visit Turkeyville, WhyQuit's support group.